Parcela/parcela.github.io/_docs/event-mobile/index.md

 ---
-module: event-hammer
+module: event-mobile
 version: 0.0.1
 maintainer: Marco Asbreuk
-title: Gesture Events by HammerJS
+title: Mobile Events using HammerJS
-intro: "This module adds gesture events to the `event-dom` module.
+intro: "This module adds mobile events to the `event-dom` module.
 It integrates all of HammerJS into the eventsystem.
 You need `event-dom` to make this module operational."
 firstpar: get-started-browser
 ---